Venezuela crisis: Russian troops in Caracas threaten US intervention plans

 Game of thrones

 Last week, President Maduro said Russia had promised another immediate shipment of humanitarian aid to the country.
-Some 300 tons of supplies have already been delivered by Moscow in February.
+Some 300 tonnes of supplies have already been delivered by Moscow in February.

 - With AP